ros2/ros2_documentation/source/Tutorials/Launch-system.rst

 `The launch documentation <https://github.com/ros2/launch/blob/master/launch/doc/source/architecture.rst>`__ provides more details on concepts that are also used in ``launch_ros``.

-Additional documentation/examples of capabilities are forthcoming.
+Additional documentation/examples of launch capabilities are forthcoming.
 See `the source code <https://github.com/ros2/launch>`__ in the meantime.